 Prior to joining Neighborhood Allies, Jael served as the Director of Market Research at the Pittsburgh Regional Alliance (PRA), an affiliate of the Allegheny Conference on Community Development (ACCD).
 While managing the PRA real estate and GIS systems, Jael actively maintained relationships with key stakeholders and partners within the development industry.
 She was responsible for tracking and reporting on the available commercial real estate inventory and trends within the 10-county Southwestern Pennsylvania (SWPA) region.
 In 2016, Jael earned her real estate license through the Realtor’s Association of Metro Pittsburgh, and in 2017 expanded her skills to include ESRI ArcGIS mapping and data visualization.

 In addition to her work at the ACCD, Jael has extensive experience in entrepreneurship, real estate redevelopment and reuse, brokerage operations, site selection consultation and community development services.

-As Program Manager for Grants and Investments, Cait administers the Catalytic Grants Program, which strives to build capacity across the local Community Development sector.
-She manages the day-to-day operations of our grantmaking to ensure that our investments are aligned with our Healthy Neighborhoods Framework and other strategic priorities, and that program progress is tracked, measured, and communicated effectively.
+In her past role as Program Manager for Grants and Investments, Cait administered the Catalytic Grants Program, which strives to build capacity across the local Community Development sector.
+She managed the day-to-day operations of our grantmaking to ensure that our investments were aligned with our Healthy Neighborhoods Framework and other strategic priorities, and that program progress is tracked, measured, and communicated effectively.